nkravi/freebies/README.md

 ## Notebooks

 * DataCollection - Contains code for collecting data
-* DataPreprocessing - Contains code for collected data
+* DataPreprocessing - Contains code for pre processing collected data
 * Datavisualization - Contains visualization plots and findings about the data